 “I first met Hisham seven years ago.
 He no more belonged in prison then than today.
 This is a welcome day, if long overdue, and Hisham is looking forward to rebuilding his life and starting a family.
 Let us hope that the dozens of other cleared men left in Gitmo will soon follow.”
 Reprieve attorney Cori Crider

 Hisham was abused in Guantánamo and spent long periods of isolation in the notorious Camp V. One interrogator, nicknamed “King Kong”, threw a mini-fridge at him, which hit him in the face and left visible scars.

-Born in Tunisia, Hisham moved to Italy as an adult and was employed on fishing boats.
-Eventually he developed rheumatism so he decided to move to Afghanistan where it was cheaper to live and where he hoped to settle down.
+Born in Tunisia, Hisham moved to Italy as an adult and found work on fishing boats.
+After developing rheumatism, he decided to move to Afghanistan where it was cheaper to live and where he hoped to settle down.
 He hated life under the Taliban and tried to leave, hoping to get back to Europe.
 In 2001, he paid an Afghan $20 to take him over the mountains so he could escape on foot.
 Instead, he was taken to a house and sold to Pakistani soldiers who handed him over to US forces for a bounty.

 A 48 year-old Tunisian has today been released from Guantánamo Bay after 13 years imprisoned without charge or trial.